-- 2. Complete local graduation requirements to include: - Health Education (one (1) course): CD M23; HED M01, M02, M03, M05, M07; HS M35; NS M35; NTS M01 - Physical Education/Kinesiology: Any PE/KIN (except KIN M01, M13, M13L, M16, M17, M18) or DANC activity course M10A - M55 (except M56) - Ethnic/Gender Studies: (one course) ANTH M02; ARTH M14; CD M05; CHST M02; COMM M12; ENGL M30, M31; FILM M51; GEOG M02, M03, M03H; HIST M03A, M03B, M04, M06, M09, M12, M12H, M14; HUM M12; MUS M04, M04H; PSY M14; SOC M08, M10. - 3.
-Choose an area of emphasis from one of four categories listed on the following pages. - Complete a minimum of 18 units in the chosen area of emphasis with a grade of C or better (or a "P") in each of the courses selected.
+- 2. Complete local graduation requirements to include: - Health Education (one course/no unit minimum): CD M23; HED M01, M03, M05, M07; NS M35; NTS M01 - Physical Education/Kinesiology (one course/no unit minimum): CJ M09; Any ICA/KIN (except KIN M01, M13, M13L, M16, M17, M18) or any Dance activity course (DANC M10A M55D, except M56). - Ethnic/Gender Studies: (a minimum of 3 units) ANTH M02; ARTH M14; CD M05; CHST M02; COMM M12; DANC M31; ENGL M30, M31; FILM M51; GEOG M02, M03, M03H; HIST M03A, M03B, M04, M06, M09, M12, M12H, M14; PSY M14; SOC M08, M10.

+- 3. Choose an area of emphasis from one of four categories listed on the following pages. - Complete a minimum of 18 units in the chosen area of emphasis with a grade of C or a "P" if the course is taken on a "pass-no-pass" basis (Title 5 § 55063).
+Even though a "pass-no-pass" is allowed, it is recommended that students complete all their major coursework for a letter grade (A, B or C).
 Note: Universities have limitations on the number of units that can be taken Pass/No Pass and therefore it is strongly recommended that students take all major coursework for a letter grade. - Complete a minimum of 6 of the 18 units within a single discipline. - Select courses that fulfill major preparation requirements for the chosen transfer institution.
 CSU and UC articulation can be found at www.assist.org.
 If no articulation exists with the intended transfer institution, you may obtain guidance from recruitment counselors, the transfer institution's departmental advisors in your major, and their catalog/website. - 4.
 Complete a minimum of 60 transferable units. - 5.
 Complete competency requirements in Math and English (see page 49 for options in meeting competencies).
 NOTE: Courses used to fulfill the CSU GE-breadth or IGETC requirements in Math and Written Communication or English Composition will fulfill this requirement. - 6.
 Complete requirements in scholarship (2.0 minimum cumulative degree-applicable GPA). - 7.
 Complete residency requirements.
 Students must complete at least 12 semester units in residence at Moorpark College in order to receive a degree from Moorpark College.
 The same policy applies to all colleges in the district: a minimum of 12 semester units must be completed at the college granting the degree. - 8.
 Apply for the degree in the Counseling Office.